 Fingerprinting can be completed in any state or country, so long as the appropriate identity verification paperwork (provided at the time of application) is completed at the time of fingerprinting, and the appropriate type of card is used (available from our office by mail if the local office does not have them on hand).

-This answer depends on what the nature of the problem was with the first set of prints.
 If you submitted prints to the CBCP but there was a problem relating to the compliance with the forms or the card, you will be asked to send another set of fingerprints.
-For example, if the fingerprint card was not filled out properly or the date on the card doesn’t match the signature date on Form 3, you will be asked to submit a new Form 3 and fingerprint card.
 If there continue to be issues, this may happen repeatedly, as we will not be able to transmit your fingerprints until we receive a set with no compliance issues.

-If the FBI rejects the fingerprints provided as being unclassifiable or too light to classify, the law requires you send in additional prints.
+If the FBI rejects the fingerprints provided as being unclassifiable or too light to classify, the law requires you send in at least one set of additional prints.
 According to Minn.
 Stat. §214.075, you must have two sets of prints rejected before the CBC can be completed using an alternative to fingerprints.

 When we send fingerprint cards, some of them contain the Board name and address in the ORI field.
 However, this isn’t a requirement.
 If you are adding the ORI, you don’t have to include anything else identifying the Board.